splunk/public-o11y-docs/gdi/opentelemetry/sizing.rst

 For :ref:`agent mode <collector-agent-mode>`, allocate resources as needed.

 * Typically, only a single agent runs per application or host, so properly sizing the agent is important.
-* Multiple independent agents could be deployed on a given application or host depending on the use case.
-For example, a privileged agent could be deployed alongside an unprivileged agent.
+* Consider deploying multiple independent agents for a given application or host depending on the use case.
+For example, a privileged agent can be deployed alongside an unprivileged agent.

 Gateway mode: Redudancy and data load balance
 ------------------------------------------------------------